CompGenomeLab/xr-ds-seq-snakemake/README.md

 - `logs/`: contains the log files of each step.
 This folder will automatically appear when you run the workflow.

-- `reports/`: contains the report files, which can be produced after the workflow is over.
+- `report/`: contains the description files of figures, which will be used in reports.

 - `resources/`: contains `samples/` where the raw XR-seq and Damage-seq data are stored, `input/` where the input files are stored,